lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part1.md

   2. MAC address in source MAC address field is device MAC address of the device transmitting the frame
   3. inserting all F's into destination MAC address field sends a frame to all devices on local network (broadcast)
   4. inserting a device's MAC address into source MAC address field allows the device to receive replies
-* (3) EtherType (ET): specfies which Layer 3 protocol is putting its data inside a frame (might be IP/Internet Protocol)
+* (3) EtherType (ET): specfies which Layer 3 protocol is putting its data inside a frame (might be IP aka Internet Protocol)
   * Layer 3 uses Layer 2 frames for device-to-device communication on a local network
   * why a device receiving a frame at destination side needs to know which Layer 3 protocol originally put its data inside that frame
 * together, destination & source MAC address, & EtherType fields commonly known as MAC header